 Chemical peels are designed and formulated to improve the overall texture, color, and appearance of the skin.
 As we age, our skin cell turnover slows down, and needs assistance to reach and maintain optimal levels for age management and allow our newest skin to shine.
 After application of a chemical peel solution, the skin sheds to reveal a new and rejuvenated layer.
-Facial plastic surgeon Dr. Todd Hobgood and his team offer chemical peels in the Scottsdale-Phoenix area that range in ingredients, strength, and depth.
+Facial plastic surgeon Dr. Todd Hobgood and his team offer chemical peels for the Scottsdale, Chandler, and Phoenix area that range in ingredients, strength, and depth.

 What changes in skin appearance occur with the aging process?